Pedro Sáinz de Baranda y Borreiro: Foundation of the Mexican Navy and The Battle of San Juan de Ulúa (1825)

 Following the naval victory, Sainz de Baranda capitalized on the weakened position of the Spanish forces at San Juan de Ulúa.
 The Mexican Navy intensified its blockade, cutting off essential supplies and support to the Spanish garrison.
 The relentless pressure exerted by Sainz de Baranda and his naval forces left the Spanish forces inside the fortress increasingly isolated and demoralized.

-An oil on canvas captures the scene of Mexican troops celebrating as Spanish battleships depart from the port of Veracruz following their defeat at the Battle of San Juan de Ulúa in 1825.

 Recognizing their untenable position, the Spanish forces within San Juan de Ulúa initiated negotiations for surrender.
 Pedro Sainz de Baranda played a critical role in overseeing the terms of capitulation, ensuring that Mexican interests were safeguarded.
 On November 13, 1825, the Spanish forces formally surrendered.
 Through this collaborative military and naval effort, Mexico's sovereignty was irrevocably secured, and Spain relinquished its last vestige of control on Mexican soil.

 Pedro Sainz de Baranda's decisive actions and expert coordination of naval operations led to the fortress's surrender, solidifying Mexican control over this critical coastal stronghold.
 This achievement marked a significant milestone in Mexico's post-independence era and established Sainz de Baranda's legacy as a national hero and naval pioneer.
 To immortalize the significance of these milestones, Mexico instituted "Navy Day" on November 23, a commemoration solidified by a presidential decree signed by President Carlos Salinas de Gortari.
 For his role in these events, Pedro Sainz de Baranda is considered the founder of the Mexican Navy.

 Sáinz de Baranda held the highest operational naval position of the time as Supreme Commander of the Navy Department.
 However, due to his fragile health, on December 1, 1825, he wrote to the Provisional Government to request that they accept his resignation as no armed enemies remained against the Nation.

 After 1830 he held various public positions, these included serving as Mayor of Valladolid, Lieutenant-Governor of Yucatán and, two periods as Governor of Yucatan.
 He was also elected to the Constituent Assembly which drafted the Mexican Constitution of 1824.